-Editor’s note, Nov.
-23: This essay was published three days after the gun massacre at Robb Elementary School in Uvalde, Texas.
-Since then, we’ve had to update our mass shootings database nine additional times, including with Tuesday night’s mass shooting at a Walmart in Chesapeake, Virginia.
+Editor’s note, May 7, 2023: This essay was published three days after the gun massacre at Robb Elementary School in Uvalde, Texas.
+In the nearly one year since, we’ve had to update our mass shootings database 15 additional times, including with Saturday’s mass shooting at a shopping mall in Allen, Texas.

 Broome’s column articulated the enduring shame of our nation’s political stalemate and pathetic inaction on gun policy.
 It was piercing and poignant—and, in my view, wrong.